aginies/virt-scenario/README.md

 # User Settings

 User can set some parameter in the **/etc/virt-scenario/virtscenario.yaml**.
-This will override the scenario settings, but a table will be displayed showing the recommended settings VS the current one.
+This will override the scenario settings.
+A table will be displayed showing the recommended settings VS the current one.

 Example:
 ```yaml